oneElectron/cpp-log2file/README.md

 If the project gets enough supporters/popularity then I will be more then happy to submit the repo.

 # How it works
-The log2file/log2file.hpp header contaians macros and functions.
+The log2file/log2file.hpp header contians macros and functions.
 You are supposed to use the macros.
-Each macro calls the funcion is accociated to, but only if you have defined DEBUG.
+Each macro calls the function it is accociated to, but only if you have defined DEBUG.
 If DEBUG is not defined nothing will print.
 This example prints Hello World! the output file
 ```
   #include <log2file/log2file.hpp>